-The Boys and Girls Club of Easton, the Spring Garden Day Care, and the Easton Area Community Center were the first groups of young artists to paint on the wall.
-Soon the paintings gained interest from Cub Scouts, local high school students, Lafayette College’s Beginning Painting Classes, home-schooled students, and residents of Easton’s Safe Harbor Shelter.
-The Karl Stirner Trail values the participation of these groups and individuals, especially through their enjoyment of planning and painting on the YMW.
-As the wall has evolved, “Young” became redefined.
+The Boys and Girls Club of Easton, Spring Garden Day Care, and Easton Area Community Center were the first groups of young artists to paint on the wall.
+Soon they were joined by the Cub Scouts, local high school students, Lafayette College’s Beginning Painting classes, homeschooled students, and residents of Easton’s Safe Harbor Shelter as “young” became redefined.
+The Karl Stirner Trail values the participation of these groups and individuals.

 This weather-dependent activity typically occurs between April and November, with each group installation on view for at least four weeks before being painted over by the next group.